Find out how exercise can do more than just change your body

 ...
 And get you feeling more sociable

-As kiindling explains here, getting out the house and exercising can also have a huge improvement on your social life:
+As kiindling explains, getting out the house and exercising can also have a huge improvement on your social life:

 "When I started college in September, I discovered there was a gym that was free and open to all students.
 So I started going to that a couple of times a week, then I got properly hooked.
-Soon enough, I got my friends involved, and I go 4 out of 5 school days a week, and running at the weekends.
+Soon enough, I got my friends involved, and I go four out of five school days a week, plus running at the weekends.

 Exercise can give you a sense of purpose

 When you're going through a dark time, it can feel like getting out of bed is the hardest thing in the world.
 Although doing exercise or a sport might seem overwhelming, having a reason to get up and get going can do you a world of good.
 PhysioStudent437 explains here:

 "I didn't get the grades to get into my undergraduate course a few years back, and was actually pretty depressed.
 I felt like I lost purpose in life, I had no idea what I was waking up for everyday.